Dandelion Wine Recipe

 For any home brewer, dandelion wine making is an important part since this drink is so wonderful.
 The flowers to make dandelion wine appear at any time of the year.
 Most of them have a 99% of blooming in the colourful spring flush which runs from the end of March to the beginning of May.
 The dandelion flowers mostly blossom in roadsides, hedgerows, fields, untended lawns into a golden site.
 Although up-close the flowers are beautiful, it is not as sweet smelling as the roses.
 Otherwise, why have a fragrant flower to make wine?

 Most people usually make syrup using the dandelion petals when trying to substitute plain sugar while making cakes since it has that special flavour; barley sugar.
 Upturning a flower pot over a dandelion plant blanches the growth of new leaves.
 Picking the flower petals need to be done in full sunlight, preferably in the morning.
-Getting a gallon of blossoms need only take you not more than 20minutes.
-The dandelion recipe is pretty easy thereby producing a strong rich, medium sweet wine.
+Getting a gallon of blossoms need only take you not more than 20 minutes.
+The dandelion recipe is pretty easy thereby producing a strong rich wine.

 To make the dandelion wine you need the following ingredients;

-• Petals from dandelion flowers enough to fill a gallon.
+• Petals from dandelion flowers enough for 4.5 litre container.

 • Lemon juice from four fruits.

 • 500g raisins.
-They should be either be squashed or chopped by putting in a bag and pounding
+They should be either be squashed or chopped in a bag and pound it.

-• Instead of raisins, you can use 200ml white grape juice concentrate.
+• Instead of raisins, you can use 200ml white grape from concentrated juice.

 • Yeast nutrient.